 Learning to write a constructive peer review is an essential step in helping to safeguard the quality and integrity of published literature.
-Read on for a bunch of resources that will get you on the right track, including peer review templates, example reports, and the Publons Academy: our free, online course that teaches you the core competencies of peer reviewing through practical experience (try it today).
+Read on for a bunch of resources that will get you on the right track, including peer review templates, example reports, and the Publons Academy: our free, online course that teaches you the core competencies of peer review through practical experience (try it today).

 How to write a peer review